Namak Paara

 Knead the dough for another minute and divide it into two equal parts.

-Shape each portion into a flat ball.
+Form each portion into a flat ball.
 Roll them into 9-inch circles with the thickness of salted crackers.

-Prick the rolled dough all over with a fork to prevent the paras from puffing up during frying.
+Prick the rolled dough all over with a fork to prevent the paras from puffing during frying.

 Cut each rolled dough into pieces about half an inch wide and 2 inches long.
 Note: you can cut them into any shape you prefer.